Projects (international)

 Other projects that ended long ago

-• Territories of Rivers Action Plans (2012-2014): Together with nine European partners, work was carried out on the management of rivers and their surroundings, with the aim of protecting both the water and the cultural heritage.
+• Territories of Rivers Action Plans (2012-2014): Together with nine European partners, work was carried out on the management of rivers and their surroundings, with the aim of protecting the water and the cultural heritage.
 More information: TRAP Interreg IVC.

 • SAWA (2010 - 2014): High water, alert systems, and resilience.
 Part of the Interreg North Sea III program.